brianhigh/envh543/R_and_textbook_resources_ENVH-543.md

 You can [access this eBook without  cost](http://ezproxy.spl.org:2048/login?url=http://proquest.safaribooksonline.com/9781783555253) if you have a Seattle Public Library [card](http://www.spl.org/using-the-library/get-started/get-a-library-card).

-### Microbiological Risk Assessment in Food Processing

-- Provides a detailed coverage of the key steps in MRA and how it can be used to improve food safety
-- A standard work on one of the most important aspects of food safety management

-[Microbiological Risk Assessment in Food Processing](http://alliance-primo.hosted.exlibrisgroup.com/UW:all:CP71155643330001451), Martyn Brown; Michael Stringer, 1950-.
-2002 Boca Raton, Fla. : CRC Press ; Cambridge, England : Woodhead Pub.

-### Beginning Data Science with R

-- Introduces fundamental data science methodologies using the R programming language
-- Covers concepts through real-world datasets and case studies
-- Examines cutting edge topics in both research and commercial applications

-[Beginning Data Science with R](http://alliance-primo.hosted.exlibrisgroup.com/primo_library/libweb/action/dlDisplay.do?vid=UW&search_scope=all&docId=dedupmrg490691634&fn=permalink), Manas A. Pathak.
-2014 Cham: Springer International Publishing.

 ### R for Stata Users

 - This book shows you how to extend the power of Stata through the use of R.